zvada/technology/docs/policy/comanage-instructions-user.md

 Verifying Your Email Address
 ----------------------------

-After submitting your registration petition, you will receive an email from <registry@cilogon.org> to verify your email address.
+After submitting your registration application, you will receive an email from <registry@cilogon.org> to verify your email address.
 Follow the link in the email and click on the "Accept" button to complete the verification.